 - A. Any player misconduct may incur a run penalty. - B. Umpires must use their discretion when determining if run penalties are warranted for misconduct.
 Players may be warned prior to being penalised, but this is not a prerequisite. - C. Any act of misconduct may result in the player/s being ordered off the court by the umpire.
-[See Rule 20] - D. The penalty for any single rule violation is 5 runs.
-The penalty for misconduct related violations can range in multiples of 5 to a maximum of 10, depending on the severity of the violation. - E. Any of the following may constitute misconduct: - i.
-Dangerous or unduly rough play. - ii.
-Swearing by any player that the umpire considers can be heard by spectators outside the court. - iii.
-Swearing or making obscene gestures at or about the umpire or another player. - iv.
-Deliberate physical contact. - v.
-Unfair play [See Rule 19G] - vi.
-Spitting. - vii.
-Sledging (such as harassment, gestures, words or actions which may interrupt the concentration of an opponent). - viii.
-Mistreatment of equipment (such as bats, nets, carpets, stumps or balls). - ix.
-Deliberate time wasting. - x.
-Any player deliberately stepping on or excessively jumping into the nets.
+[See Rule 20] - D. The maximum penalty for any single rule violation is 5 runs.
+The penalty for misconduct related violations can range in multiples of 5 to a maximum of 20, depending on the severity of the violation. - E. Any of the following may constitute misconduct:

-- xi.
+i.
+Dangerous or unduly rough play.

+ii.
+Swearing by any player that the umpire considers can be heard by spectators outside the court.

+iii.
+Swearing or making obscene gestures at or about the umpire or another player.

+iv.
+Deliberate physical contact or fighting.

+v.
+Unfair play.
+[See Rule 19G]

+vi.
+Spitting.

+vii.
+Sledging (such as harassment, gestures, words or actions which may interrupt the concentration of an opponent).

+viii.
+Mistreatment of equipment (such as bats, nets, carpets, stumps or balls). ix.
+Deliberate time wasting.

+x.
+Any player deliberately stepping on or excessively jumping into the nets. xi.
 Disputing or arguing with the umpire.

-Note: A fielder or the batter on the court may query an umpire's decision.
-Once the umpire has replied, any further talking to, at or about the umpire, or their decision, may be penalised. - F. Any player or team found substituting or deliberately scuffing, gouging or attempting to reshape the ball will be penalised 10 runs for ball tampering. - G. Unfair Play can be defined as actions taken outside the spirit of the game to create an unfair advantage over an opponent.
-Any of the following would be considered unfair play: - i.
-Fielders pretending to relay-throw the ball back to the receiver when it is secretly being held by the wicket keeper in an attempt to run out a batter who may stray outside their crease. - ii.
-A wicket keeper clicking their fingers to simulate a ball striking the bat. - iii.
-A wicket keeper deliberately knocking off the bails during a delivery to convince the umpire a batter has been bowled. - iv.
-Undue noise or movement by a fielder to interrupt a batter's concentration from the start of a bowler's run up until the ball is played at by the batter. - v.
-Unnecessarily slowing down play. - vi.
-Batters, after missing a delivery, who deliberately step in front of the wicket keeper to prevent them from throwing the ball to the receiver. - vii.
-Ball tampering. - H. Any player incurring 2 individual misconduct penalties for any reason must be ordered off the court for the rest of the game by the umpire.
+Note: The captain of the fielding side or the batter on the court may query an umpire's decision.
+Once the umpire has replied, any further talking to, at or about the umpire, or their decision, may be penalised.

+- F. Any player or team found substituting or deliberately scuffing, gouging or attempting to reshape the ball will be penalised 10 runs for ball tampering. - G. Unfair Play can be defined as actions taken outside the spirit of the game to create an unfair advantage over an opponent.
+Any of the following would be considered unfair play:

+i.
+A fielder pretending to have the ball in order for the wicket keeper to run out a batter who may stray outside their crease.

+ii.
+A wicket keeper clicking their fingers to simulate a ball striking the edge of a bat.

+iii.
+Undue noise and movement during a bowler's delivery.

+iv.
+Unnecessarily slowing down play.

+v.
+Strikers, after missing a delivery, deliberately trying to prevent a wicket keeper from throwing the ball to the receiver.

+vi.
+Ball tampering.

+- H. Any player incurring 2 misconduct penalties for any reason must be ordered off the court for the rest of the game by the umpire.
 [See Rule 20] - I. Any game may be stopped and awarded to the opposition, or cancelled, should infringements of the above nature escalate to the point where either captain has lost control of their players.
 No game may be called off without consultation with the duty manager.

-RULE 20 - ORDER OFF
+RULE 20.
+ORDER OFF

-- A. Umpires must order off: - i.
-Any player whose conduct is extreme (such as fighting, striking or threatening behaviour). - ii.
-A player who has received 2 individual misconduct penalties.
-[See Rule 19H] - B. The umpire is the sole judge of what constitutes extreme misconduct. - C. A player ordered off the court will take no further part in the game and may receive further sanctions. - D. A player ordered off the court will not be replaced.
+A. Umpires must order off:

+i.
+Any player whose conduct is extreme (such as striking or threatening behaviour).

+ii.
+Any player who has been the cause of 2 separate run penalties for misconduct being awarded against their team.
+[See Rule 19H]

+- B. The umpire is the sole judge of what constitutes extreme misconduct. - C. A player ordered off the court will take no further part in the game. - D. A player ordered off the court will not be replaced.
 Teams are to revert to the Player Short Rule for batting and bowling.
 [See Rule 8]

-RULE 21 - ILLEGAL COURT ENTRY/EXIT
+RULE 21.
+ILLEGAL COURT ENTRY/EXIT